qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

    Custom CRS Dialog

-Defining a custom CRS in QGIS requires a good understanding of the PROJ.4 projection library.
+Defining a custom CRS in QGIS requires a good understanding of the PROJ projection library.
 To begin, refer to "Cartographic Projection Procedures for the UNIX Environment - A User's Manual" by Gerald I. Evenden, U.S.
 Geological Survey Open-File Report 90-284, 1990 (available at ftp://ftp.remotesensing.org/proj/OF90-284.pdf).

-This manual describes the use of the ``proj.4`` and related command line utilities.
-The cartographic parameters used with ``proj.4`` are described in the user manual and are the same as those used by QGIS.
+This manual describes the use of ``proj`` and related command line utilities.
+The cartographic parameters used with ``proj`` are described in the user manual and are the same as those used by QGIS.

 The :guilabel:`Custom Coordinate Reference System Definition` dialog requires only two parameters to define a user CRS:

 #.
 A descriptive name
 #.
-The cartographic parameters in PROJ.4 format
+The cartographic parameters in PROJ format

 To create a new CRS, click the |signPlus| :sup:`Add new CRS` button and enter a descriptive name and the CRS parameters.